SFDO-Community-Sprints/summit-events-app-documentation/docs/project-info/process-repo-definition/repository-definitions.md

 **NOTE**: When something is packaged, it’ll be there that way forever!
 We will always be mindful of this when approving pull requests.

 ### [Issues on Summit Events Repo](https://github.com/SFDO-Community/Summit-Events-App/issues)
 Issues are intended to capture bugs as well as feature request.
 There are pre-built forms with guidance on what to capture.
-The following are expectations with Issues
+The following are expectations with Issues:
-- Issues will get reviewed regularly by the primary project team
+- Issues will get reviewed regularly by the primary project team.
-- They will be reviewed, at minimum, during standing Summit Events Team meetings, which happen monthly.
+- They will be reviewed, at minimum, during standing Summit Events Team meetings, which happens monthly.
 - Summit Event Users are encouraged to engage in the [Trailblazer Community](https://trailhead.salesforce.com/trailblazer-community/groups/0F94S000000kHi2SAE) to ask questions about expected functionality as well as feature requests before submitting a formal issue.

 ## [SFDO Community Sprint Summit Events Repo](https://github.com/SFDO-Community-Sprints/summit-events-app-documentation)
 The Summit Events App has regularly been represented at the SFDO Open Source Community Sprints since March 2020.
-Because Summit Events is a part of the Salesforce Open Source Commons, we want to sure that collaboration on documentation is easy to access, particularly during the Community Sprints.
+Because Summit Events is a part of the Salesforce Open Source Commons, we want to make sure that collaboration on documentation is easy to access, particularly during the Community Sprints.

 This Repo will capture all of the documentation related to Summit Events based on the latest packaged release.
 The repo [leverages Github Pages](https://sfdo-community-sprints.github.io/summit-events-app-documentation/) for a more user friendly experience, which you're likely experiencing right now.